ChandanaRD/AirPollutionDetection/README.md

- Welcome to AirPollutionDetection
+# Welcome to AirPollutionDetection

 This Poject is created by a team of 3 computer science final year students of VIDYA VIKAS MYSURU, under the guidance of Aditya C R, Associate proffessor, vidya vikas, mysuru.

- members of the team
+# Members of the team

 Chandana R Deshmukh
 Nayana D K